 What You Need To Know

 Every worker in British Columbia deserves to make a fair wage for their work.
-That’s why the Province of British Columbia established a Fair Wages Commission, to recommend a fair, predictable path to a $15 an-hour minimum wage, and to examine wages more broadly to ensure working people in British Columbia can get ahead, instead of falling behind.
+That’s why the Province of British Columbia established a Fair Wages Commission, to recommend a fair, predictable path to a $15 an-hour general minimum wage, ensure a fair wage for alternate minimum wage earners, and examine the discrepancy between minimum wage and living wage, to ensure working people in British Columbia can get ahead, instead of falling behind.

 When does this take effect?